actions/importer-labs/azure_devops/2-audit.md

 #### Manual Tasks

-The manual tasks summary section presents an overview of the manual tasks that you will need to perform that Valet is not able to complete automatically.
+The manual tasks summary section presents an overview of the manual tasks that you will need to perform that GitHub Actions Importer is not able to complete automatically.

 ```md
 ### Manual tasks